Key Takeaways:

 What is Revenue Cycle Management in Healthcare?

-Revenue cycle management is the process used by healthcare systems in the United States to track revenue from patients from their initial appointment or encounter with the healthcare system to their payment of balance.
+Revenue cycle management (RCM) is the process used by healthcare systems in the United States to track revenue from patients from their initial appointment or encounter with the healthcare system to their payment of balance.
+Revenue cycle starts with the appointment or hospital visit and ends when the provider or hospital gets paid fully for the services provided.

-WEBINAR: Revenue Cycle of the Healthcare Practice 101
+Webinar: Revenue Cycle of the Healthcare Practice 101

-In this webinar, Kathi reviews the revenue cycle of healthcare practices, processes that need to be in place, and how to analyze your existing process and auditing processes.
+Kathi reviews the revenue cycle of healthcare practices, processes that need to be in place, and how to analyze your existing process and auditing processes.

 On-Demand Webinar Duration: 49:56